-- 7 7 7 7 - For example, in the My Infrastructure panel, find the ESX server or VM whose wait and ready time you want to graph, click its corresponding gear icon, then click Graph Performance. - 2.
+- 1. Go to the Element's Quick Snapshot page.
+For example, in the My Infrastructure panel, find the ESX server or VM whose wait and ready time you want to graph, click its corresponding gear icon, then click Graph Performance. - 2.
 In the CPU section of the Tree panel, click Wait & Read Time . - 3.
-Select the start and end dates and times for which the graph will chart data, and click Apply Date and Time .
-For more information, see Understanding Dates and Times - 4.
+Select the start and end dates and times for which the graph charts data, and click Apply Date and Time.
+For more information, see Understandin g Dates and Times - 4.
 Click one of the Quick Graphs options to display a pre-configured graph in a pop-up window, or skip this step to manually configure a graph. - 5.
-In the first step, select a VMware vSphere component whose metrics will be graphed. - 6.
+In the first step, select a VMware vSphere component whose metrics you want to graph. - 6.
 In the next step, select whether to graph the highest resource consumers, or specific VMware vSphere components.
-If you select Specific, an Element selection dialog will appear, requiring you to build a list. - 7.
-Choose either the % Wait, or % Ready metric to include in the graph. - 8.
-Click Generate Graph. - A pop-up window will appear, displaying the CPU Wait and Ready Time graph you have configured.
+If you select Specific, an Element selection dialog appears, requiring you to build a list. - Choose either the % Wait, or % Ready metric to include in the graph. - 8.
+Click Generate Graph.

+A pop-up window appears, displaying the CPU Wait and Ready Time graph you have configured.